Ryzen 5 4600GE vs Ryzen Embedded V2718

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 4600GE is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 4600GE is the stronger fit.
 You are getting 1092.7% better Cinebench R23 multi-core, backed by 6 cores and 12 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 4600GE is the smarter buy today.
-Ryzen 5 4600GE is $50 cheaper on MSRP at $200 MSRP versus $250 MSRP, and it gives you a 6.1% average FPS lead across 4 shared CPU game tests in our data.
-It is also 25.5% better value on MSRP (79.4 vs 63.3 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 4600GE is the better buy right now.
+Ryzen 5 4600GE comes in $50 cheaper on MSRP at $200 MSRP versus $250 MSRP, and it still gives you 1092.7% better Cinebench R23 multi-core.
+The compromise is that Ryzen Embedded V2718 is still the better pure gaming CPU with a 12.2% average FPS lead across 50 shared CPU game tests in our data.
+It is also 25.5% better value on MSRP (79.4 vs 63.3 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?